coderoad/coderoad.github.io/_posts/2016-01-10-test-runner.md

 ### How to Build a New Test Runner

-If you're interested in helping CodeRoad support a programming language of your choice, here's how to set up the test runner.
+If you're interested in helping CodeRoad support a different programming language or test framework of your choice, here's how to set up the test runner.

 The test runner should spawn a child process.
-Think of this like your program opening up a terminal, typing in command line commands, then collecting and returning the the results to *Atom-CodeRoad*.
-See [an example child process created in *mocha-coderoad*](https://github.com/coderoad/mocha-coderoad/blob/master/src/create-runner.ts).
+Think of this like your program opening up a terminal, typing in some command line commands to run tests, then collecting and returning the the results to *Atom-CodeRoad*.
+See [an example child process created inside of Atom for *mocha-coderoad*](https://github.com/coderoad/mocha-coderoad/blob/master/src/create-runner.ts).

-The test runner is called with four ordered inputs, two of which act as callback functions that return the log & result to *Atom-CodeRoad*.
+The test runner is called in *Atom-CodeRoad* with four ordered inputs, two of which act as callback functions that return the log or result.

-See a brief example from the [*mocha-coderoad* runner](https://github.com/coderoad/mocha-coderoad/blob/master/src/runner.ts).
+See a brief example from the [*mocha-coderoad* runner](https://github.com/coderoad/mocha-coderoad/blob/master/src/runner.ts), as well as a code summary below:

 ```js
 export default function runner(testFile, config, handleResult, handleLog) {